jefvlamings/website/_drafts/2016-12-31-sell-in-app-store.md

 Make sure you start with this, since it may postpone your project if you let it wait for the very last moment.

 There are a lot of good articles on the Apple developer sites.
-If your stuck at any of the above steps, there is most certainly a clear solution available.
+If you're stuck at any of the above steps, there is most certainly a clear solution available.
 Don't give up because having your app released in the App Store is an amazing experience!